-Interim Dean of Student Development -South Campus Debbie Smith (students) 13735 Beamer Road, Houston, TX 77089 deborah.smith@sjcd.edu, 281-998-6150, ext.
-3735 In addition to the Title IX Coordinators, numerous other College employees are designated as "responsible officials" who have reporting duties under Title IX.
+Provost - South Campus Brenda Jones 13735 Beamer Road, Houston, Texas 77089 brenda.jones@sjcd.edu, 281-922-3403 In addition to the Title IX Coordinators, numerous other College employees are designated as "responsible officials" who have reporting duties under Title IX.
 The following employees have a duty to report alleged instances of sexual harassment and sexual misconduct:

-- Chancellor, Vice Chancellors, Vice Presidents, Provosts, and Deans
+- Chancellor, Vice Chancellors, Vice Presidents, Provosts and Deans

 - Registrar

 - Faculty and Department Chairs

 - Police Department personnel

 - Counselors

 - Risk Management personnel

 - Human Resources personnel

 - Athletics personnel

 - Directors and Managers

-Confidential Communications:
+Confidential Communications

-In response to an act of sexual harassment or sexual to report de-identified information such as the date, time, violence, a victim may be unsure whom to contact for and nature of the incident.
+violence, a victim may be unsure whom to contact for and nature of the incident.
 The purpose of this general information about options and resources.
-Some victims reporting obligation is to enable the College to identify may prefer a confidential consultation before deciding on patterns or trends involving sexual harassment or violence. a course of action.
+Some victims reporting obligation is to enable the College to identify may prefer a confidential consultation before deciding on a course of action.
 Most San Jacinto College personnel will have a duty to report complaints that come to their attention.
 Below, this procedure addresses when confidentiality may be honored.

 Confidential communications are those communications that cannot be disclosed to another person without the reporter's consent, except under very limited circumstances such as an imminent threat or danger to self or others.
-Victims may speak confidentially with a licensed professional counselor in the College's Educational Planning & Counseling centers (North Campus: 281-998-6150 ext.
-2317; Central Campus: 281-998-6150 ext.
-1014; South Campus: 281-922-3444), pastoral counselors in the community, medical personnel, licensed social workers, and victims' advocates.
-These individuals may assist victims in deciding whether to report, what options exist, and what resources are available.
-These individuals are not required to report incidents of sexual harassment, sexual coordinator.
+Victims may speak confidentially with a licensed professional counselor in the College's Educational Planning & Counseling centers (North Campus: 281-459-7192; Central Campus: 281-478-2768; South Campus: 281-922-3444), pastoral counselors in the community, medical personnel, licensed social workers and victims' advocates.
+These individuals may assist victims in deciding whether to report, what options exist and what resources are available.
+These individuals are not required to report incidents of sexual harassment, sexual violence or sexual misconduct to the College's Title IX coordinator.

-Victims also may choose to speak confidentiality with front-desk staff in the counseling office.
-These individuals are not professional counselors but have been specifically designated to serve as a resource where students may obtain information about this procedure and about support services.
+Victims may also choose to speak confidentially with counselors, educational planners and front desk staff in the counseling office.
+Some of these individuals are not professional counselors but have been specially designated to serve as a resource where students may obtain information about this procedure and about support services.
 These individuals are not required to report the names of victims to the College's Title IX coordinator.
 However, these individuals will be required